-Do not clean up or touch any chemical spill.
-A serious spill will have to be cleaned up by an outside contractor skilled and trained in emergency procedures.
+Do not clean up or touch any chemical spill unless you have received proper training.
+A specialized contractor will be contacted to clean up serious chemical spills.

 - Ensure emergency personnel have been notified. - Notify maintenance personnel to shut down any equipment necessary to remediate air flow. - Monitor situation and communicate with college officials. - Activate Orange Alert 2 evacuate area. - Activate Yellow Alert 1. - All clear.